In Flanders Fields Museum, Ieper (Ypres)

 In Flanders Fields Museum is located in the famous Cloth Hall (called the Lakenhalle in Flemish) in the centre of Ypres (Ieper).
 In 1998 the original Ypres Salient Memorial Museum was refurbished and renamed In Flanders Fields Museum.

-From 11th June 2012 the re-opened In Flanders Fields museum features the latest technological museum applications, providing visitors with touch screens, video projections, soundscapes and an interactive Poppy Bracelet.
+The re-opened In Flanders Fields museum features the latest technological museum applications, providing visitors with touch screens, video projections, soundscapes and an interactive Poppy Bracelet.

 Mirror of History